-Both people and pets can suffer from pulmonary edema, a condition that usually discloses an underlying disease.
-However, this illness (or symptom of an illness) can be scary and sometimes life-threatening.
-If you notice your dog or cat coughing or becoming short of breath, immediately make an appointment with your vet to deduce if the condition is cardiogenic (originating in the heart) or noncardiogenic.
+Both people and pets can suffer from pulmonary edema (fluid in the lungs), a condition that usually discloses an underlying disease.
+However, this symptom alone can be scary and sometimes life-threatening.
+If you notice your dog coughing or becoming short of breath, immediately make an appointment with your vet to deduce if the condition is cardiogenic (originating in the heart) or noncardiogenic.
 Cardiogenic forms of pulmonary edema can be fatal, so the quicker you treat it, the better the prognosis.

 What Is Pulmonary Edema?

-Pulmonary edema refers to a condition where the alveoli (tiny clusters of air sacs in the lungs) fill with fluid, displacing the amount of air intake and making it hard to breathe.
+Pulmonary edema refers to a condition where the alveoli (tiny clusters of air sacs in the lungs) fill with fluid instead, displacing the amount of possible air intake and making it hard to breathe.
 This condition usually comes on as a result of heart failure, cancer, a traumatic event like electrocution or shock, or a head injury.
-In most cases, pulmonary edema can be resolved with a diuretic medication like furosemide, but the underlying condition needs to be addressed, as well.
+In most cases, pulmonary edema can be resolved with a diuretic medication like furosemide, but the underlying reason for the condition needs to be addressed.

-Several symptoms can signify a case pulmonary edema in your dog or cat.
-If your dog is excessively panting or your cat's breathing seems labored, it's necessary to watch them more closely.
-Coughing, along with unusually rapid breathing, could signify that your pet is not receiving the proper oxygen levels it needs.
-Dogs with pulmonary edema may present with a distended jugular vein.
-And cats almost always have an enlarged thyroid and appear to be hypothermic (having an abnormally low body temperature).
-If left untreated, your dog's lips may become blue (a condition known as cyanosis) or your cat may show weakness and collapse.
-If this happens, an emergency trip to vet is warranted
+Several symptoms can signify a case of pulmonary edema in your dog.
+If your dog is panting excessively, it's necessary to watch it closely.
+Coughing along with unusually rapid breathing could signify that your dog is not receiving the proper amount of oxygen.
+Dogs with pulmonary edema may also present with a distended jugular vein.
+If left untreated, your dog's lips may become blue, a condition known as cyanosis.
+If this happens, an emergency trip to the vet is warranted.

 This article is provided for informational purposes only.
-If your pet shows any signs of illness, please consult a veterinarian as quickly as possible.
+If your dog shows any signs of illness, please consult a veterinarian as quickly as possible.